-Delivery Method: Primarily on campus
+Delivery Method: On-campus lectures and practicals.

-Module Aims: This module introduces students to the important and modern topics and concepts of computer vision and deep learning, including image processing, feature extraction, camera calibration, stereo vision, motion and tracking, recognition, deep neural network and its application to vision problems.
+Module Aims: This module introduces students to the important and modern topics and concepts of computer vision and deep learning, including image processing, feature extraction, camera calibration, stereo vision, motion and tracking, recognition, deep neural network and their application to vision problems.
 It teaches techniques that are used to understand and interpret the contents of images and videos and dissects state-of-the-art vision systems, such as Microsoft Kinect.
-Practical examples in Matlab are provided throughout the lectures.
+Practical examples in Python are provided throughout the lectures.

-Module Content: This course is composed of following parts: Introduction, Image Processing and Video Analysis, Neural networks and Deep Learning.
+Module Content: This course is composed of the following parts: Introduction, Image Processing and Video Analysis, Neural Networks and Deep Learning.